BetterDiscord/docs/docs/plugins/intermediate/bundling.md

 ---
 sidebar_position: 2
-description: Learning to use Webpack in a plugin.
+description: Learning to bundle a plugin.
 ---

-# Webpack
+# Bundling

 :::info